openvm-org/openvm/benchmarks/README.md

 #### Testing the Guest Program

-You can test by directly running `cargo run --bin <bench_name>` which will run the program in the OpenVm runtime.
+You can test by directly running `cargo run --bin <bench_name>` which will run the program in the OpenVM runtime.
 For a more convenient dev experience, we created the `openvm` crate such that it will still build and run normally on the host machine.
 From the guest program root directory, you can run

 ```bash
 cargo run --features std